Milofow/Milofow/Research/Agile Research.md

 <br>

 ## Which agile management tool would you recommend for use in your project and why?
 I would always recommend to make use of Kanban it's a great start for your project and it's very clear while working on tasks for yourself as well as in a team.
 If you're working on a project for a longer period of time, I'd also include scrum.
 Because of the sprints, it will help you to focus on a specific group of tasks, which will keep your mind at ease.
 If you feel comfortable using both, then involve extreme programming.
-The nice thing about xp is that you don't have to involve the whole thing, but you can start of with only involving one of the practices.
+The nice thing about xp is that you don't have to involve the whole thing, but you can start off with only involving one of these practices.